Demo: AI accelaration using GPU, on an NVIDIA Jetson Nano

 --gpus in a Compose file (yet), we need to define the different host

-devices to be mapped into the container, alongside a mount for the folders where the GPU drivers and libraries are located, on the host - in this case, we pass the full /usr/bin/ folder, but we can pass only the specific sub-folders we require.
+devices to be mapped into the container, alongside a mount for the folders where the GPU drivers and libraries are located, on the host - for this

 With this, you can create your own Nuvla app, by following these steps.